markusressel/idotmatrix-api-client/README.md

   * [pixilart](https://www.pixilart.com/draw)
     * Create a new drawing and select a preset for the size of your display (e.g. 64x64)

+## Other Hardware
+This software is specifically built for devices which are supported by the iDotMatrix app.
+There are other devices being sold which have a similar form factor and claim to be compatible, but which are not.
+Below is a list of known non-iDotMatrix-compatible hardware and associated software.
+- For hardware supported by the "LOY SPACE" app: https://github.com/eskibars/popledder/

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any